orchidsoftware/orchid.software/docs/en/docs/quickstart-new.md

 ### Adding Window Modal

+To display elements on the workspace, we will need to define them in the `layouts` method of the screen class.
+The `layouts` method is responsible for returning an array of layout definitions, which define the structure and content of the page.

-The displayed elements of the workspace are declared in the method `layouts` let's add a modal window that would contain a string with an input field for the name of the task:
+To add a modal window with an input field for the task name, we can update the `layouts` method as follows:

 ```php